MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Push-Location.md

 because another runspace might change it at any time.
 You should use the location cmdlets to perform path-based operations using the current working directory specific to the current runspace.

-A "stack" is a last-in, first-out list in which only the most recently added item is accessible.
+A stack is a last-in, first-out list in which only the most recently added item is accessible.
 You add items to a stack in the order that you use them, and then retrieve them for use in the reverse order.
 PowerShell lets you store provider locations in location stacks.